saiushiv/geofetch/README.md

 ```

 ## How to run the tests
-Provides instructions on how to run the tests.

 In the geofetch directory (same one where you found this file after cloning the git repo), execute:

 ```sh